Development Guide

 Run the Whitebox server:

-This will start the Django development server on http://localhost:8000
+This will start the Django development server on http://localhost:8000.
+Any

 changes you make to the backend will be automatically reloaded.